-Situation: Violent crimes that include assault to you or a customer that may result in injury or pain, a threat of injury or a weapon being displayed or implied.

-Note: The follow-up PRTT to the coordinator to report the circumstances of the incident and a detailed suspect description is always a priority.
+- Situation: Violent crimes that include assault to you or a customer that may result in injury or pain, a threat of injury or a weapon being displayed or implied. - Action: Call the coordinator with an EA followed by a PRTT. - Note: The follow-up PRTT to the coordinator to report the circumstances of the incident and a detailed suspect description is always a priority.